airnandez/lsst-cvmfs/README.md

 CERN's CernVM-FS is a software component which allows you to mount a remote software repository in **read-only mode**.
 It will appear to your computer as if the software were locally installed.
 At [CC-IN2P3](http://cc.in2p3.fr) we prepared a binary distribution of the LSST stack to be used through CernVM-FS.
 You will find below the procedure for installing CernVM-FS and configuring it to use the binary LSST software repository.

-Context and perspectives about this work can be found in [this presentation](https://speakerdeck.com/airnandez/experimenting-with-cernvm-fs-for-distributing-lsst-software).

 **WARNING** : *please bear in mind that this work is experimental.
 Your feedback on how to improve it is very welcome.
 Scroll to the end of this document to know how you can provide feedback.*

 ## Benefits